 Corporations and large organizations have a much more challenging task of securing their information mostly because they are more high profile and lucrative targets.
 There are also hundred or thousands of identities that must be considered.
 A proper identity management system that can manage the entire identity life-cycle is a must for any organization that is serious about security.
 Access management is another area that is often plagued by vulnerabilities and is often the first place the Underground will probe when trying penetrate a network.
 Data protection systems that can encrypt data through all stages of its transit are key to safeguarding information.

 Everyone seems to be publishing content these days.
 Unfortunately the implementation of sound security practices has not kept up with the boom in web publishing options.
 More and more personal and business websites get hacked everyday.
-An easy way to minimize your risk is to stick to one with the top 10 best web hosting companies.
+An easy way to minimize your risk is to stick to one of the top 10 best web hosting companies.
 Most have consistently high quality customer feedback and plenty of experience in thwarting off common attacks.
 They can host your site and provide the security options essential for an online presence to survive on today’s Internet.
 Avoid low cost hosting.
 Those providers usually skimp on security measures to be able to offer cheap hosting.
 It is also recommended to avoid web hosting companies like Dreamhost and Web Hosting Pad who are notorious for unscrupulous customer care.